Lawrence Gordon (producer)

-Lawrence Gordon (born March 25, 1936) is an American producer and motion picture executive.
+Lawrence A. Gordon (born March 25, 1936) is an American producer and motion picture executive.
 He specializes in producing action-oriented films and other genres.
 Some of his most popular productions include 48 Hours (1982), Predator (1987), Die Hard (1988), Die Hard 2 (1990), Predator 2 (1990), Point Break (1991), Boogie Nights (1997), Lara Croft: Tomb Raider (2001), Hellboy (2004), and Watchmen (2009).

-Life and career
+Early life and education

-Gordon was raised in a Jewish family in Belzoni, Mississippi.
+Gordon was born on March 25, 1936, in Yazoo City or Belzoni, Mississippi and raised in a Jewish family in Belzoni.
 He graduated from Tulane University in New Orleans.

+Career

-After moving to Los Angeles he began his producing career in 1964 working for Aaron Spelling and became writer and associate producer on the TV series Burke's Law.
+After moving to Los Angeles, he began his producing career in 1964, working for Aaron Spelling, and became a writer and associate producer on the TV series Burke's Law.
 He quickly moved up the ranks and worked as an executive producer at ABC and at Screen Gems.

-In early 1968 Gordon joined American International Pictures.
-In August 1969 he was named vice president for motion picture and film development.
+In early 1968, Gordon joined American International Pictures.
+In August 1969, he was named vice president for motion picture and film development.
 He resigned in February 1970 to form his own company.
-In 1971 Gordon went to Screen Gems and he returned to AIP in January 1972 as head of production.
+In 1971 Gordon went to Screen Gems, and he returned to AIP in January 1972 as head of production.
 Among the films released under his auspices were Slaughter and Boxcar Bertha.
 He received credit as executive producer on John Milius's Dillinger (1973).

 Gordon left as worldwide production head in early 1974 to form his own company and did a deal with Columbia Pictures.
 Its first film was Hard Times (1975).
-It was written and directed by Walter Hill who then collaborated with Gordon on a short lived TV series Dog and Cat.

-In 1978 he had two high-grossing films with Hooper and The End, both starring Burt Reynolds.

-Gordon and Walter Hill were going to make The Last Gun.
-Financing fell through so they made The Warriors instead.
+It was written and directed by Walter Hill, who then collaborated with Gordon on a short-lived TV series, Dog and Cat.
+After a stint at Columbia, he moved to Paramount Pictures in the late 1970s to develop ideas, mainly for the unmade Paramount Television Service, while also working on blockbusters under the deal like The Warriors.
+In 1978, he had two high-grossing films with Hooper and The End, both starring Burt Reynolds.
+Gordon and Walter Hill were going to make The Last Gun, but the film was cancelled because of poor financing.
+The Warriors was created instead.
 In the early 1980s, he created the TV series Matt Houston.
 Gordon worked on multiple films in the 1970s and 1980s with fellow producer Joel Silver, most notably Streets of Fire and 48 Hrs.